PostgREST/postgrest-docs/docs/api.rst

 Embedding Views containing Joins
 --------------------------------

-On views that contain joins, PostgREST will infer the joined tables' foreign keys based on the source of the columns defined for the view.
+On views that contain joins, PostgREST will infer the joined tables' foreign keys based on the sources of the view columns.

 For instance, let's create a view called ``detailed_nominations_view`` that will join three tables: